arumugamlab/msamtools/README.md

 of a sequence is estimated as number of inserts (mate-pairs/paired-ends) mapped to that sequence, divided by its length.
 Reads mapping to multiple sequences can be shared across the sequences in three different ways (please see below).
-Finally, relative abundance is estimated by normalizing the total abundances across the BAM file.
+Finally, abundance is estimated in one of four units: abundance (ab), relative abundance (rel), fragments per kilobase of sequence per million reads (fpkm), or transcripts per million (tpm).

 We highly recommend that you filter the alignments before sending to the **profile** program, as it considers each alignment to be important (it